Fourth Week of Fall Season

-Our Online Marketplace opens this morning, May 16th, and closes at 5pm Sunday May 18th for a Tuesday May 20th delivery.
-We plan to attend every week until December, weather and member-participation permitting.
+Our Online Marketplace opens this morning, October 10th and closes at 5pm Sunday October 12th for a Tuesday October 14th delivery.
+We plan to attend every week (except next week) until December, weather and member-participation permitting.

 What’s Up at Market